-As individuals waiting to be housed are excluded from the outcome measure above, and as it is not possible to measure follow-up time on individual level, the housing stability chances above cannot directly be compared with housing outcomes in effect studies such as the Tsemberis study.
-We also cannot compare the housing chances for the ACT-program to a control group.
-However, a housing stability rate of 95 per cent so far, is obviously very high.
-In this way the results show that the ACT-program is highly effective in bringing homeless individuals out of homelessness and keeping them housed.
+As individuals waiting to be housed are excluded from the outcome measure above, and as it is not possible to measure follow-up time on individual level, the housing outcomes cannot directly be compared with housing outcomes in effect studies such as the study by Tsemberis et al. (2004).
+We also cannot compare the housing chances for the ACT-programme to a control group.
+However, a rate of about 90 per cent remaining housed (including internal replacements) so far, is very high.
+In this way the results show that the ACT-programme is highly effective in bringing homeless individuals out of homelessness and keeping them housed.